Tomáš Hertl: San Jose Sharks

-On 29 June 2016, at the conclusion of his entry-level contract, Hertl agreed to a two-year $6 million extension to remain with the Sharks.
+On 29 June 2016, at the conclusion of his entry-level contract, Hertl agreed to a two-year, $6 million extension to remain with the Sharks.
 He signed a four-year contract extension with the Sharks on 2 July 2018.
 During the 2018–19 season, Hertl posted 74 points in 77 games as the Sharks advanced to the 2019 Stanley Cup playoffs.
-The Sharks faced off against the Vegas Golden Knights in the first round and in Game 6 Hertl scored a short-handed goal in double overtime to force a Game 7, which the Sharks won 5–4 in overtime.
+The Sharks faced off against the Vegas Golden Knights in the first round and in Game 6, Hertl scored a short-handed goal in double overtime to force a Game 7, which the Sharks won 5–4 in overtime.
 Following this, the Sharks beat the Colorado Avalanche, also in seven games, before being defeated by the St. Louis Blues in the Western Conference Finals.

-In January 2020, Hertl participated in the 2020 National Hockey League All-Star Game as an alternate following an injury to teammate Logan Couture; in the Pacific Division's 10–5 semifinal victory over the Central Division, Hertl became the first Sharks player to score four goals in an All-Star Game.
+In January 2020, Hertl participated in the 2020 National Hockey League All-Star Game as an alternate following an injury to teammate Logan Couture.
+In the Pacific Division's 10–5 semifinal victory over the Central Division, Hertl became the first Sharks player to score four goals in an All-Star Game.
 On 29 January, he left the Sharks' game against the Canucks with what was revealed to be season-ending tears to the ACL and MCL.

 On 16 March 2022, he signed an eight-year contract extension with the Sharks.

+Vegas Golden Knights

+On 8 March 2024, Hertl, along with 2025 and 2027 third-round picks, was traded to the Vegas Golden Knights for prospect David Edstrom and a 2025 first-round pick.
+On 8 April, Hertl played his first game for Vegas, recording an assist in a 4–3 loss to the Vancouver Canucks.

 International play

-Hertl joined the Czech Republic at the 2011 IIHF World U18 Championships, scoring 1 goal, as the team finished eighth.
-The next year, Hertl participated in the 2012 World Junior Ice Hockey Championships for the Czechs, scoring 3 goals and 2 assists, with the team finishing fifth.
+Hertl joined the Czech Republic at the 2011 IIHF World U18 Championships, scoring one goal, as the team finished eighth.
+The next year, Hertl participated in the 2012 World Junior Ice Hockey Championships for the Czechs, scoring three goals and two assists, with the team finishing fifth.
 He eventually played in the 2013 edition, in which the Czech team finished fifth.

 Hertl played with the Czech Republic at the 2013 IIHF World Championship, where he was the youngest player on the team.
 Due to the knee injury against the Kings in December 2013, Hertl was forced to have surgery and missed out on participating in the 2014 Sochi Olympics.
 Hertl returned to the Czech team for the 2015 IIHF World Championship.

 Hertl was selected to play for the Czech Republic in the 2016 World Cup.

 Personal life

-In June 2019, Hertl married his fiance Aneta.
-On 1 July 2020, Hertl and his wife Aneta announced their first pregnancy.
+Hertl and his wife have two sons.